How do you know if your saddle fits?

 Is there enough wither clearance?
 The correct answer is there must be clearance on the sides and the top of the withers all the way back to the base of the withers.
 It is usually 2-3 fingers on top and on the sides without the pad.
 There must also be clearance with the pad, girthed up with the weight of the rider.
-There must never be pressure on the spinal ligament.
+There must never be pressure on the top of the withers which is the spinal ligament.
 A lot of saddles would fit better without the big bulky pads taking up all the extra space.
+Usually trying to create clearance with a pad won't work very well because the pads move and the rider's weight will compress the pad.

 The withers are the longest vertebrae wrapped with the spinal ligaments.
 They act as a fulcrum pulling the back up so the horse can engage.
 Pressure on the ligament will prevent the horse from being able to lift his back and engage causing muscle soreness and lameness.